michaelconant/MoreTrinketSlots/README.md

 - Empty Pendant
   - Dropped By: Void Wizard
   - Sets trinket slots to 5
-- Pocket Protector
+- Pirate Sheath
-  - Dropped By: Ancient Vulture
+  - Dropped By: Pirate Captain
   - Sets trinket slots to 6
-- Charm Bracelet
+- The Crone's Crown
-  - Dropped By: Cryo Queen
+  - Dropped By: The Cursed Crown
   - Sets trinket slots to 7
-- Fallen Wizard
+- Wizard Socket
-  - Dropped By: Wizard Socket
+  - Dropped By: Fallen Wizard
   - Sets trinket slots to 8

 ### Vanilla (vanilla)